zapabob/ROCm/docs/understand/installing_linux.md

 AOCC CPU Optimizations.
 ```

-Acces the EULA agreement at: <https://www.amd.com/en/support/gpu-pro-eula>
+Access the EULA agreement at: <https://www.amd.com/en/support/gpu-pro-eula>

 For the rest of the ROCm packages, you can find the licensing information at the
 following location: `/opt/rocm/share/doc/<component-name>/`

-For example, you can fetch the licensing information of the _amd_comgr_
+For example, you can fetch the licensing information of the `_amd_comgr_`
 component (Code Object Manager) from the `amd_comgr` folder.
 A file named
 `LICENSE.txt` contains the license details at:
 `/opt/rocm-5.4.3/share/doc/amd_comgr/LICENSE.txt`